UP210163/UP210163_CPP/U2/Readme.md

 }
 ```
 <h3>Principal function</h3>
-<p> This program is based on taking the client's order with the established options and at the end its complete order is printed to be seen by the user.</p>
+<p> This program collects temperatures given by the user to carry out the following procedure</p>
 <ol>
-<li>The program asks the user what type of pizza he wants
-<li>With the previous information, the menu corresponding to this selection is displayed.
-<li>At the end, the user can view their complete order to check that it is correct.
+<li>User enters 6 temperatures.
+<li>The program adds these temperatures to calculate the average between them.
+<li>The program does a search between the highest and the lowest temperature.
+<li>Finally the results are printed.
 </ol>
 <br><br>